jonhoo/rust-for-rustaceans.com/_errata/print01-ch04-enumeration.md

 date: 2022-07-17
 ---

-In the third paragraph, "[...] to provide the caller with as much information about went wrong as possible."
+The second to last paragraph is missing the word "what".
+It should read:

-It should probably say "[...] to provide the caller with as much information about "what" went wrong as possible."
+ > … to provide the caller with as much information about **what** went wrong as possible.